 Note from Jon: This is a post by Johnny B. Truant.
 Aside from being a close friend, he’s also one hell of a writer, and I don’t say that lightly.
-You should listen to everything he says, both here and on his own blog.
+You should listen to everything he says, both here.
 In fact, do yourself a favor and grab his How to Be Legendary e-book.
 It’s free, and you can dissect everything he’s doing to learn the proper way to succeed online.
 Worth every minute.

 Ever feel like you started a blog on the right foot, but now it’s stuck in quicksand?

 You’re writing lots of posts.
 You’re promoting them.
 You’re responding to each and every commenter like they’re your best friend.